CS171/Homework_instructions/week-08/lab/week-08_lab.md

 # Week 08 | Lab

-### Pre-Reading Quiz
-Please fill out the pre-reading quiz on Canvas *before* the beginning of class!

 ### Learning Objectives

 - Understand the concept of D3 layouts and be able to use D3 layouts for advanced visualizations